 Read my full article on 3 more ways how to mark darts.

-Using the Tracing Wheel and Carbon
+Tracing Wheel and Carbon

 This is an old method of marking and is very simple provided you have good quality carbon paper.
 It is more suited to long markings rather than dots.